strikergoutham/Laelaps/README.md

 ```bash
 {"service1":["route-id1","route-id2"],"service2":[],"service3":["route-id3"]}
 ```
-here, we whitelist two routes "route-id1","route-id2" of service "service1" from mandatory plugin scan. if we want to whitelist the whole service from the scan, we an do as done for service2 with routes as empty list.
+here, we whitelist two routes "route-id1","route-id2" of service "service1" from mandatory plugin scan. if we want to whitelist the whole service from the scan, we can do as done for service2 with routes as empty list.

 #### Now you are ready to run Laelaps!
 Set it up as cron job for real time monitoring.